appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 Once the table widget has a set of records to display, it automatically shows as many rows as possible within its height.
 The remainder are placed on subsequent pages, which are navigable via the page buttons in the table header. (**Show Pagination** must be turned on in the table's properties).

-The records are all held in memory regardless of whether they're currently visible on the table's page, so very large query responses and datasets can lead to performance degradation.
+The records are all held in memory regardless of whether they're currently visible on the table's page, so large query responses and datasets can lead to performance degradation.
 For a strategy to handle paginating large datasets, see [server side pagination](#server-side-pagination).

 ### Server side pagination